Family Intervention: education for carers, relatives and partners of people with Personality Disorder

 - Know more about responding to people when in a crisis

-“A good mix of professionals and friends and family - able to discuss wide breadths of knowledge and experiences.”
+I enjoyed the…“Mix of professionals and friends and family – as we were able to discuss wide breadths of knowledge and experiences.”

 Lead Tutors: Ben Ottiwell, Caroline Bowles, Lea Hamilton and Samantha Gee